AshMartian/cybertruck/README.md

 - Help Starmen
 - No Ads or waiting

-Song Saturn by RIZ LA VIE
+Music by RIZ LA VIE

+### Beta includes

+- Real Mars heightmap 17:1 scale
+- Personal Starship that you can summon and ride anywhere on Mars
+- Build bases wherever you want (minimum distance from starship)

 ![Screenshot](Screenshots/iPadCybertruckScreen1.png)
 ![Screenshot2](Screenshots/iPadCybertruckScreen2.png)